emacsorphanage/ac-etags/README.md

 Required number of characters of this source completion.
 You should change this value before calling `ac-etags-setup`.

-I recommend to use `custom-set-variable` for setting this value.
+I recommend to use `custom-set-variables` for setting this value.

 ## Sample Configuration